 The subject site is an existing property located in the southern portion of Moultrie.
 Surrounding land uses are generally residential in nature and well-maintained.
 The subject project fits well with the surrounding multifamily properties.
-The subject site is clearly visible and easily accessible from 5th Street Southeast, which borders the site to the west and provides access to South Main Street (U.S. Highway 319 Business Route) to the west.
-The subject's proximity to this aforementioned arterial allows for convenient access to most area services, many of which are located within 1.0 mile of the subject site.
+The subject site is clearly visible and easily accessible from both 26^{th} Avenue Southeast and 5^{th} Street Southeast, which border the site to the north and west, respectively, and provide access to arterial roadways such as U.S. Highway 319 to the east and South Main Street (U.S. Highway 319 Business Route) to the west.
+The subject's proximity to these aforementioned arterials allows for convenient access to most area services, many of which are located within 1.0 mile of the subject site.
 Overall, the subject site's location is considered conducive to affordable rental product such as that offered at the subject site, which is further evident by the 100.0% occupancy rate reported at the property.
-An indepth site evaluation is included in Section C of this report.
+An in-depth site evaluation is included in Section C of this report.